 3. Slow travel Speed

-11. WAGON TRACKS: Linear slag inclusion along the axis of the weld is called as wagon tracks.
-During root pass a groove is formed at the toe, due to wrong welding techniques, and that groove is filled by slag (especially Hydrogen which has been trapped by the solidified slag) and thus wagon tracks are formed.
-It is also known as worm tracking.
+Linear slag inclusion along the axis of the weld is called as wagon tracks.
+During root pass, a groove is formed at the toe, due to wrong welding techniques, and that groove is filled by slag (especially Hydrogen which has been trapped by the solidified slag) and thus wagon tracks are formed.
+It is also known as worm tracks.

-12. ARC STRIKE: When the electrode or the electrode holder, unintentionally or accidentally strikes with the work piece, an unwanted arc is generated causing arc strike.
+When the electrode or the electrode holder, unintentionally or accidentally strikes with the workpiece, an unwanted arc is generated causing an arc strike.
 Arc strikes may initiate failure in bending and cyclic loading.
-In addition to this is affects the aesthetics of the work piece.
+In addition to this, it also affects the aesthetics of the workpiece.

-13. SHRINKAGE CAVITY: During solidification of the molten weld pool, metal shrinkage occurs.
-Due to the shrinkage of weld metal a cavity is formed known as shrinkage cavity.
+During solidification of the molten weld pool, metal shrinkage occurs.
+Due to the shrinkage of weld metal, a cavity is formed known as the shrinkage cavity.

 Please watch this video lecture (given below) for a better understanding of welding defects: